SF Airlines: History

 Although a preparatory team for SF Airlines was founded in 2005, it wasn't until 2009 that the preparation was approved by the Civil Aviation Administration of China.
 A successful maiden flight was made on 31 December 2009.

-SF Airlines began its first flights, in 2010, to the plateau area of Yushu City, Qinghai carrying earthquake relief materials.
+SF Airlines began its first flights in 2010 to the plateau area of Yushu City, Qinghai carrying earthquake relief materials.
 Shortly after, a second Boeing 757-200F was put into operation.

 In 2011, SF Airlines became the first company in the industry to pass the CCAR-121-R4 for supplemental operations.
 They also flew their first Boeing 737-300F in 2011.
 SF Airlines passed the International Region Supplemental Operation Assessment and became qualified to operate international routes.

 In 2012, SF Airlines operated its first Boeing 737-400F.

-In October 2014 Boeing announced that an undisclosed number of Boeing 767-300ER will be converted by Boeing to a Freighter as part of the proven BCF Program for Fleet Expansion by SF Airlines with an entry into service in 2015 of the first aircraft.
-This agreement also included a Letter of Intent to acquire Boeing 737 Next Generation 800 based Boeing Converted Freighters for future fleet expansion and to replace existing B737 Classic aircraft.
+In October 2014, Boeing announced that an undisclosed number of Boeing 767-300ER will be converted by Boeing to a Freighter as part of the proven BCF Program for Fleet Expansion by SF Airlines with an entry into service in 2015 of the first aircraft.
+This agreement also included a Letter of Intent to acquire Boeing 737-800 Boeing Converted Freighters for future fleet expansion and to replace existing B737 Classic aircraft.

 SF Airlines had a fleet of 26 Boeing aircraft by the end of 2015.
 The company managed to establish a hub in Hangzhou Xiaoshan International Airport to help expand its business in East China.

-On 21 October 2016, SF Airlines' 36th freighter and also the 4th B767-300BCF took its test flight in Singapore then diverted to Shenzhen Bao'an International Airport and SF Airlines was arguably the No.1 cargo carrier in China in terms of fleet numbers.
+On 21 October 2016, SF Airlines' 36th freighter and also the 4th B767-300BCF took its test flight in Singapore then diverted to Shenzhen Bao'an International Airport.
+SF Airlines was arguably the No.1 cargo carrier in China in terms of fleet numbers.